josh-barback/Beiwe/beiwetools/README.md

 	survey_settings.json
 ```

-Note that there are three slightly different formats for configuration files:
+<a name="format"/>Note that there are three slightly different formats for configuration files:

 * **MongoDB Extended JSON format.** In older Beiwe configuration files, objects are identified only with  an `_id` attribute.
 Objects in these configuration files do not have a `deleted` attribute, and in some cases there may be other minor differences across attributes.
 * **Current format V1.**  Since June 2018, Beiwe configuration files identify objects (such as surveys) with both an `id` (integer) and an `object_id` (hex string).
 All objects have an additional Boolean attribute `deleted`.